-Those resources have been reviewed by experts to see if they are worthwhile or not.
+Those resources have been reviewed by experts to see if they are worthwhile.

 Plus it is important to evaluate those resources that you do find.
 Everything is not equally great.
 You need to use only the best sources for your paper--the better the sources the better the paper, and the easier to write too!

-Databases are not intuitive like search engines are (Google), so to use them you need a strategy.
+Databases are not intuitive like search engines (Google), so to use them you need a strategy.